Cavaliers beat Hawks in series opener

-LeBron James scored 25 points and came up with two big steals late in the Cavs’ 104-93 victory Monday night against the Hawks to take a 1-0 series lead in the Eastern Conference semifinals.
+LeBron James scored 25 points and came up with two big steals late in the Cavs’ 104-93 victory on Monday against the Hawks to take a 1-0 series lead in the Eastern Conference semi-finals.

 “When you get it to 18, all you’ve got to do is lift the shovel up and pour dirt on ‘em, especially if you want to be a high-level team,” Cavs reserve Richard Jefferson said.
 “We didn’t do that tonight and it almost cost us.”